 - complications are expected in your delivery

-This may involve your GP or midwife filling in a form, or an assessment by the airline staff.
+This may involve your GP or midwife filling in a form, or an assessment by the airline staff - see fees charged as above.

 Check with your airline, as the restrictions can vary.